Lauterbrunnen travel tips and map

 Lauterbrunnen in autumn: mid-September and October

-We love to be in Lauterbrunnen during fall: this is when you can enjoy the spectacular scenery in peace and quiet.
+Fall is a great time to be in Lauterbrunnen: this is when you can enjoy the spectacular scenery in peace and quiet.
 The trees in the valley start coloring.
 Most mountain transport in the Jungfrau Region operates until mid- or late-October.

 Lauterbrunnen in winter: January and February